Internet connectivity charges and mail allotment

 Mail allotment to counties

 Funds for mail expenses are included in each state’s general allocation from USDA.
-University of Missouri Extension makes a distribution to the counties that can be used for mailing, marketing, and communication purposes.
+Previously, University of Missouri Extension made a distribution to the counties that could be used for mailing, marketing, and communication purposes.
+This allotment will be discontinued after January 1, 2017.
+The allotment will still be provided in the fall of 2016, however.
 The current allotment to be distributed is $286,109.
 Regional Directors will have discretion in allocating those funds among the counties.
+Internet provider support will continue for FY2017.
+If counties can participate in less expensive internet provider plans, however, MU encourages them to do so.
+It is anticipated that in a future fiscal year, as all counties are able to secure less expensive local plans, counties will be asked to secure internet service plans locally.

 Offices may use the allotment for various mail, marketing or communication charges, such as: